andifalk/secure-development-on-kubernetes/step7-pod-security-policy/README.md

 A user is associated with a key and certificate to authenticate API requests.
 The most common technique to authenticate requests is through X.509 certificates.

-### Authorization
+### Authorization with RBAC

 Once an API request is authenticated, the next step is to determine whether the operation is allowed or not.

-For authorizing a request, Kubernetes looks at three aspects:
+For authorizing a request, Kubernetes Role Based Access Control (RBAC) looks at three aspects:
 1.the username of the requester
 2.the requested action
 3.and the object affected by the action